githubaf/3DNature/README.md

 SuperConductor is included as well, in both the original V1 release as well as the incompletely tested and unreleased V2.

-All of the intellectual property contributed here by 3D Nature is licensed under the OpenSceneGraph Public License (aka OSGPL http://trac.openscenegraph.org/projects/osg//wiki/Legal ), a variant of the GNU LGPL with the wxWidgets extensions to clarify certain aspects that the LGPL left murky as far as commercial use.
-Any files accidentally included here that belong to other parties are not implied to be owned by 3D Nature nor released under the OSGPL.
+All of the intellectual property contributed here by 3D Nature (assets now owned by AlphaPixel, LLC) is licensed under the OpenSceneGraph Public License (aka OSGPL http://trac.openscenegraph.org/projects/osg//wiki/Legal ), a variant of the GNU LGPL with the wxWidgets extensions to clarify certain aspects that the LGPL left murky as far as commercial use.
+Any files accidentally included here that belong to other parties are not implied to be owned by 3D Nature/AlphaPixel nor released under the OSGPL.

 The text of the OSGPL follows and will be found in a LICENSE.txt file in each top-level folder containing source we are releasing under this license: